'Arrival' arrives in theatres again, with bonus footage

-"Arrival" is arriving in theatres again.
-Fresh from a whopping eight Oscar nominations, the suspenseful sci-fi drama will be re-released in the US with extra footage.
+"Arrival" is making second contact.
+Fresh from earning a whopping eight Oscar nominations, the suspenseful sci-fi drama will be rereleased in the US with extra footage.

 Although star Amy Adams missed out on an acting nomination, the film is up for Academy Awards for best picture and for director Denis Villeneuve.
-The screenplay, cinematography, production design, editing and sound are also shortlisted for a possible prize.
+The screenplay, cinematography, production design, editing and sound are also shortlisted for possible prizes.

-Interestingly, the extra footage appended on the re-released "Arrival" will be a look behind the scenes rather than an extended cut of the film itself.
+Interestingly, the extra footage will be a look behind the scenes rather than an extended cut of the film itself.

 Technically Literate: Original works of short fiction with unique perspectives on tech, exclusively on CNET.
 You can read them here.